Crew46/data-fall2025/docs/BuildingGuide.md

-# Installation Guide
+# Build/Development Guide

 ## Makefile: Building and managing the project

 This  project uses  a set  of Makefiles  to compile  and process  source, audio, and images.

+### Build the components

 To compile parts of the project  the tool `make` is required.

-To compile everything, in the root of the repository, there is a Makefile which when called upon by the tool `make`, it will compile everything into a Vircon32 cartridge and will be dropped into `bin/`.
+The default action is  to compile all  the separate components,  but NOT to  pack the
+cartridge:

+    $ `make`

+### Pack the cartridge

+To pack up all the built components into a Vircon32 cartridge, run:

+    $ `make cart`

+... from the base of the project.
+It will be deposited into `bin/`.

+### Build and pack

+To  do everything  (including pack  the cartridge),  in the  root of  the repository, we merely add "**all**" as an argument to `make`:

+    $ `make all`

+### Capturing warnings and errors

 NOTE: with the normal build process, any warnings or errors generated will be stored in text files in the particular category (**tool**.errors).